nanocirs/reviews-website-php/README.md

-# reviews-website-php
+# Reviews website on PHP and MySQL backend.
-Functional reviews website with rating (1-5 stars) on php and MySQL backend.
+Functional reviews website with rating (1-5 stars) on PHP and MySQL backend.